AndyDune/StringReplace/README.md

 ```

-It is very simple and quick.
-The is no any logic in it and it will no replace statement if no data to replace.
+There is no any logic in it and it will no replace statements if no data to replace.

 ## PowerReplace